grammyjs/website/site/docs/hosting/heroku.md

 cd grammy-bot
 npm init --y

-# install main dependency
+# Install main dependencies
 npm install grammy express

-# Dev dependency
+# Install development dependencies
 npm install -D typescript @types/express @types/node

-# create config for typescript
+# Create config for TypeScript
 npx tsc --init
 ```

-We will store our typescript files inside folder `src` and compiled files in folder `dist`.
+We will store our TypeScript files inside a folder `src`, and our compiled files in a folder `dist`.
 Create the folders in our root directory project.
 Then inside folder `src`, create new file named `bot.ts`.
 Our folder structure should now look like this: